utkarshshendge/ember_trip/README.md

 ---

 ### Building the app
-Inorder to build the app, you will have to add your   `GOOGLE_MAP_API_KEY` in constants.dart.
+Inorder to build the app, you will have to add your   `GOOGLE_MAP_API_KEY` in constants.dart and in the android manifest file under the key `com.google.android.geo.API_KEY`

 ---